Teófilo Otoni

-Teófilo Otoni is a municipality in northeast Minas Gerais state, Brazil.
+Teófilo Otoni is a municipality in northeast Minas Gerais, Brazil.
 The population of the municipality was 140,937 in 2020 and the area is 3,242.818 km2.

 Origin of the name

 The city is named after Teófilo Benedito Ottoni (Vila do Príncipe, 27 January 1807 - Rio de Janeiro, 17 October 1869), who was a provincial deputy representing Minas Gerais; a national deputy and a senator in the Empire of Brazil from 1864 to 1869; and founder of the city of the same name.

 Geography

 It lies at an elevation of 319 meters on the Todos os Santos River, a tributary of the Mucuri.
 It is part of the Valley of the Mucuri, a region which includes 27 municipalities.
 Situated on the Rio-Bahia Interstate Highway BR 116, it is 130 km. north of the regional center, Governador Valadares, on the Doce River, and 478 km north of the state capital, Belo Horizonte.
 It was founded in 1853 by German colonists and given city status in 1878.